Cosmoglobe/zodipy/docs/usage.md

 ```

 ### The `evaluate` method
-Zodiacal light is evaluated by passing in the `SkyCoord` object to the `zodipy.Model.evaluate` method.
+The zodiacal light is evaluated by providing the `SkyCoord` object to the `zodipy.Model.evaluate` method.

-!!! note
-    ZodiPy assumes that all coordinates provided to a single `evalute` call are obtained at an instant in time from the position of the observer.
-The zodiacal light moves by about ~1 degree on the sky each day, meaning that long time-ordered pointing Sequences need to be rechunked.
-    For the best result, each call to `evaluate` should contain pointing observed within ~ 1 hour of the `obstime` provided in the `SkyCoord` object.

 ```py hl_lines="15"
 import astropy.units as u